ramellose/mako/README.md

 python3 -m pip install git+https://github.com/ramellose/mako.git
 ```

-At the moment, the CLI is not very well documented, since _mako_ is in early development.
 You can run the _mako_ script and read the help docs with the following command.
 To get more information for specific modules, please specify the module before _-h_.
+More details are available in Chapter 6 of [Neo4j for biologists](https://github.com/ramellose/mako/blob/master/docs/Neo4j_for_biologists.pdf).

 ```
 mako -h
 ```

 For interacting with your Neo4j database, you will first need to start or connect to an instance of a Neo4j database.
-You can do so through the _base_ module.
+Instructions on how to set up Neo4j can be found in Chapter 1 of [Neo4j for biologists](https://github.com/ramellose/mako/blob/master/docs/Neo4j_for_biologists.pdf).
 The _biom_ and _io_ modules allow you to upload BIOM files and networks respectively, or to write networks.
 The _netstats_ module runs Neo4j queries to extract sets from specified networks.
 The _metastats_ module can do some basic statistics, or agglomerate networks by taxonomic level.

-Before you can use mako, you need to be able to access a Neo4j database.
-For getting acquainted with the Neo4j technology, the [Neo4j Desktop version](https://neo4j.com/docs/operations-manual/current/installation/neo4j-desktop/) is very helpful.
-Neo4j comes with a [browser interface](https://neo4j.com/developer/neo4j-browser/) that can be used to access the database.

 ### Contributions